 The Council is responsible for ensuring that appropriate training is provided as required.
-Members of the Council are appointed for a term of office not exceeding three years, and for a maximum of three terms.
+Members of the Council are appointed for a term of office not exceeding five years.

-Full minutes of all meetings except those deemed to be confidential, are available on the UCP website and from the Governance Director at:
+Full minutes of all meetings except those deemed to be confidential, are available from the Director of Governance at: